oasis-tcs/openc2-jadn/outline.md

 * **table**, a map from a domain of keys to a domain of values that have the same semantics.
 * **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.
 * **record**, an ordered map from keys that have positions to values that have positionally-defined semantics, as detailed in the structure definition.

+### 2.2.
+Value Constraints

+### 2.3.
+Semantic Validation Keywords
+Non-transforming (email)
+Serialization options include value constraints
+* IM value is an IPv4 address as defined in [RFC791].
+* IM value is an IPv6 address as defined in [RFC8200].
+* IM value is an IPv4 address and a prefix length as specified in Section 3.1 of RFC 4632.
+* IM value is an IPv6 address and a prefix length as specified in Section 2.3 of RFC 4291.

 ## 3. Serialization
 Serialization rules define how to represent an instance of a type using a specific data format.
 Three serialization formats are defined here.
 Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.